LinTzuTang/patho_predictor/README.md

 # Pathogenicity of DNA Sequences Predictor

 This tool predicts the pathogenicity of sequences read from a FASTA file using a pre-trained RandomForest model.
 The sequences are encoded into k-mer frequencies, and the model outputs the probability of each sequence being pathogenic.
+Details see [the report](./PathoVF.pdf).

 ## Features